tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ## Text Book Versus Online Materials

-The [**Lecture_02 Slides**](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/lectures/Week02_files/Lecture02_WelcomeToTheMatrix.pdf) closely follow the book but there is some additional information that is not provided in the book (and vice versa).
+The _*New Material*_ closely follows the book but there is some additional information that is not provided in the book (and vice versa).
 In the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.

 * Page 35 **Use `BodyMass.csv` (slides) rather than `BodyM.csv` (book)**.
 Files should always be given descriptive names.